SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

     }
 ]
 ```
-Wow!
 Now we only transfer the data we really need!

 The include syntax can be referenced into sub-entities too.
 Try a GET request to '/api/example/employees?include=[FirstName,LastName,Vehicles[Make]]':